lightbinder/Html5mediator/README.md

 ## Html5mediator ##

-**Html5mediator** is a simple extension for MediaWiki that defines a new tag (&lt;html5media&gt;) which can be used to embed HTML5 video and/or audio.
-It is stable enough for production use, but has minimal extra features (*e.g.* defining video height and/or width) at this point in time.
+**Html5mediator** is a simple extension for MediaWiki that defines a new tag (`<html5media>`) which can be used to embed HTML5 video and/or audio.
+It is stable enough for production use, but has minimal extra features (e.g. defining video height and/or width) at this point in time.

 ### Obtaining ###
 The latest version of Html5mediator (0.1 at the time of this writing) is always available at [github.com/lightbinder/Html5mediator](https://github.com/lightbinder/Html5mediator).
+For those who are unable or unwilling to obtain a github account, the simplest way to obtain Html5mediator is by downloading the [ZIP](https://github.com/lightbinder/Html5mediator/archive/master.zip) file.

 ### Usage ###
 1. Unzip `Html5mediator-0.1.zip` in your MediaWiki extensions directory.
 A new subdirectory (`Html5mediator`) will be created, which contains a single file named `Html5mediator.php`.